marbo2323/fsjs-techdegree-6/README.md

 - From your command line or terminal, install all dependencies using `npm install` command.

 ### Run App
-- Use `npm start` to start the application on localhost:3000.
+- Use `node app.js` to start the application on localhost:3000.